 WGST 396.
 SAGES Capstone.
 3 Units.

 Capstone experience in the fields of Women's and Gender Studies for an in-depth, independent project of particular interest to the student.
 Students are strongly encouraged to work with a WGST program faculty member, but some projects may be supervised by faculty in other areas or by other qualified professionals.
 All capstones require a WGST faculty advisor's approval of the proposal prior to registration.
 Open to juniors and seniors majoring in Women's and Gender Studies.
-Counts as SAGES Senior Capstone.
+Counts as a SAGES Senior Capstone course.
 Prereq: WGST 201; Junior or Senior standing with major/minor in WGST.

 WGST 399.
 Independent Study.
 1 - 3 Units.

 Independent research project in the fields of Women's and Gender Studies.
 Project proposals must be approved by a WGST faculty advisor.
 Students are strongly encouraged to work with a WGST program faculty member, but some projects may be supervised by faculty in other areas for by other qualified professionals with a WGST faculty advisor's approval.
 Credit varies with the scope and depth of the project.
 Prereq: WGST 201.